learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 ## Introduction

-In this codealong, you'll get some hand-on practice developing a simple linear regression model.
+In this codealong, you'll get some hands-on practice developing a simple linear regression model.
 In practice, you would typically use a code library rather than writing linear regression code from scratch, but this is an exercise designed to help you see what is happening "under the hood".

 ## Objectives